Sarvesh2k/Wearable_Hand_Controller/README.md

 Enjoy the Game!

-If you are interested in the working of the code, information is given in the code file as comments.
+If you are interested in the working of the code, information is given in the code files as comments.